electro-smith/libDaisy/README.md

 - Add new functionality to the library.
 See issues labeled "feature"
 - Fix problems with existing codebase.
 See issues labeled "bug" and/or "polish"

-Before working on code, please check out our [Contribution Guidelines](https://github.com/electro-smith/DaisyWiki/wiki/6.-Contribution-Guidelines) and [Style Guide.](https://github.com/electro-smith/DaisySP/blob/master/doc/style_guide.pdf)
+Before working on code, please check out our [Style Guide.](https://github.com/electro-smith/DaisySP/blob/master/doc/style_guide.pdf)

 ## Support